|

 - EASTER:

-English unisex name derived from the name of the holiday,
+English unisex name derived from the holiday name

 - EAVAN: